Robert H. Ingersoll

-Robert Hawley Ingersoll (December 26, 1859 - September 4, 1928) was an American businessman who initiated the "Dollar Watch," the first mass-produced inexpensive pocket watch in 1896.
+Robert Hawley Ingersoll was an American businessman known for founding the Ingersoll Watch Company with his brother Charles and producing the "Dollar Watch," the first inexpensive, mass-produced pocket watch.

 Biography

 Robert H. Ingersoll was born on December 26, 1859, in Delta, Michigan, to Orville Boudinot Ingersoll and Mary Elizabeth Beers.

 Robert moved to New York City in 1879 and entered the employment of his brother Howard, making and selling rubber stamps.
 In 1880 Robert opened his own wholesale business, also selling rubber stamps.
 In 1881 he was joined by his brother Charles Henry Ingersoll (1865–1948).